Cyberworld-builders/terraform-provider-raptorbase/README.md

-# terraform-provider-raptorbase
+# terraform-provider-firebase
-A custom extension for Firebase resources.
+Extending the functionality of the Google Terraform provider for Firebase.